braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/your_reports/retention_reports.md

 - __Units__: You can adjust the units between the percentage of users and the number of users in the upper right-hand corner of the chart, specific units may prove to be more significant when judging the impact of a campaign or Canvas.
 - __Variant Graph__: This graph summarizes the results by variant for the selected date range.

-## Things to Look For in Your Retention Reports
+## Things to look for in your retention reports

 Retention Reports are easy to generate, yet challenging to interpret and act on.
 To help aid marketers, we have assembled a couple of topics and questions to consider when looking at your Retention Reports.